ajh123/gtmos/docs/building.md

 The following command need to be done OUTSIDE this repository (for example your home folder):
 `rustup target add x86_64-unknown-none`

-Then navigate back to this repoistory and run:
+Then navigate back to this repository and run:
+`cargo build`

+For a release build run:
-`cargo bootimage`
+`cargo build --release`

 If you get any errors please go to [Troubleshooting](#troubleshooting).

-The resulting image file will be located in `target/x86_64-gtmos/debug/bootimage-gtmos.bin`
+For normal builds the resulting image files will be located at:

+* UEFI disk image at `/target/debug/uefi.img`
+* BIOS disk image at `/target/debug/bios.img`

+A release build will have `debug` replaced with `release`.

 You now may [run the os](./running.md)!